prestsoftware/prest/docs/src/index.rst

 Introduction
 ------------

-Prest is an open-source desktop application for rational and, especially, behavioural revealed-preference analysis.
+Prest is an open-source desktop application for preference estimation and revealed-preference analysis.

-It can be used to analyze choice datasets created by experiments or surveys in economics or psychology.
+It can be used to analyze choice datasets created with experiments or surveys.

 | Prest helps the analyst understand the surveyed decision makers' possible choice heuristics and preferences.
 | It does so using information about their observable decisions only.